geoffrey-diederichs/CTF_SSI_2024/02_Call_me_baby/README.md

 fs             0x0                 0
 gs             0x0                 0
 ```

+The `x/24wx $rsp` is printing out the stack, we can easily spot the "\x41" characters we gave to the program.
+Next we use the `info register` command to print out the register and find out where the rbp is : `rbp            0x7fffffffda00`.
+Looking at the stack, we can see that the rbp is right next to our input.
+We'll only need to write over the rbp (8 bytes) to reach the return address.

 L'addresse à laquelle les fonctions se redirigent après leur execution est stocké après le rbp dans la stack.
 En regardant le registre et l'adresse à laquelle le rbp est stocké, on déduit le payload pour rediriger le programme :

 ```gdb